Department Officers

 Ron earned his eligibility from the Persian Gulf War.
 A U.S. Navy veteran, served aboard the USS Longbeach CGN-9 from 1988-1991 and active Navy reserves from 1991-1993.
 He then joined The American Legion in 1997.
 While serving aboard the Longbeach a World Cruise was completed, Desert Shield & Desert Strom, Panama and Coast Guard operations were conducted.

-A graduate of National Institute of Technology; Schoolcraft College degree in Electronic Engineering and current student at Columbia Southern University achieving a degree in Business Administration.
+A graduate of National Institute of Technology; Schoolcraft College degree in Electronic Engineering and current student at Columbia Southern University achieving a Masters degree in Business Administration & Human Resource Management.

-Ron has two wonderful children Jessica and Mikael and a granddaughter's Addison and Della.
-In his free time he likes to walk the beaches of Michigan lakes finding rocks as an avid rockhoud, and tumbles and polishes them for gifts.
+Ron has two wonderful children Jessica and Mikael and a granddaughter's Addison and Della and Lillian.
+In his free time he likes to walk the beaches of Michigan lakes finding rocks as an avid rock hound, and tumbles and polishes them for gifts.
 If rocks were not enough, Ron also loves music and concerts.
+As his favorite band of all time JOURNEY says "Don't Stop Believin"!

 Finance Officer